jjimeno/JJStaggeredGridCollectionView/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+The example uses [getty images API](http://developers.gettyimages.com/), you need to change the api key for the example to work.

 ## Requirements